V-Squared/v2-Plan/road-map/campaign02.md

 ---
 layout: page
-title: Community Sales Campaign 2
+title: Community Promotion Campaign 2
-subtitle: Begin shipping of ViCase and ViPC and increase awareness of V² Modular PC
+subtitle: Begin shipping of ViCase and ViPC while increasing awareness of V² Modular PC
 abstract: V²Case has been developed with the Community.
-This is our opportunity to give back with Community discounts on V²Case Trailblazer Products.
-And it is your last chance to give feedback on the product.
-We also need your continued support to promote V².
-Tell a friend or post a review.
-Help us to reach our stretch goal to earn free bonus products.
+This is our opportunity to give back with Community discounts on ViCase and ViPC Trailblazer Products.
+We do this with our own crowd funding cmapaign.
+Help us to reach our stretch goal by telling your friends and you will earn free bonus products on your ViCase / ViPC.
 The final goal of this campaign is to reach enough awareness to launch the Press & Shop Campaign 3.
 issueNo: 98
 readiness:
    - is-complete